PandaFoss/Currency-Converter-Tool/README.md

 ***
 ## Installation
 ***
 Install cct is simple.
-Open the console and locate yourself within the 'Currency Converter Tool' folder
+Open the console and locate yourself within the 'CCT' folder

 Run:
 ```sh